By the Way, I Forgive You: Singles

 A remix of "Party of One" featuring English singer-songwriter Sam Smith was released as the second single on October 17, 2018.
 Upon release, it was announced that a portion of the profits from the song would benefit Children In Conflict, a non-profit that aids children affected by war.
 The song reached number 29 on the Adult Contemporary radio chart.
 A music video of the album version starring Elisabeth Moss was released in December 2018.

 Television and radio performances

 Carlile appeared on television multiple times to promote the album and its singles.
 In January 2018, Carlile performed "The Joke" on Jimmy Kimmel Live!.
 In April, she performed "The Joke" and "Whatever You Do" on The Late Show with Stephen Colbert and "The Joke" on The Howard Stern Show.
 In August, she performed "Hold Out Your Hand" on Full Frontal with Samantha Bee.

 Composition

 "The Mother" commemorates Carlile's daughter.
+The song "Fulton County Jane Doe" is based on the real-life story of an unidentified murder victim in Fulton County, Georgia.